microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/overlap1.md

 1. Start with task #2 or your own similar code
 2. Enable sprite to move anywhere on screen along x and y axis
 3. **Challenge:** using a total of 6 or more sprites and have an overlap involving each SpriteKind.
-Make one of the Overlap events play a sound, pause and then stop all sounds
+Make one of the overlap events play a sound, pause and then stop all sounds

 ### ~hint